fbq('init', '848915813076674', { em: 'email@email.com', // Values will be hashed automatically by the pixel using SHA-256 ph: '1234567890', ... });

 Here is a truth that every author deserves to know early: readers do judge a book by its cover, its layout, and the quality of its presentation.
 They cannot help it.
-Human beings make fast decisions, and your book has only a few seconds to communicate its value, its professionalism, and its promise.
+Human beings make fast decisions.
+Your book has only a few seconds to communicate its value, professionalism, and promise.

 If your design looks polished, aligned with your genre, and visually compelling, readers trust you.
 If your cover or interior looks amateur, readers hesitate, even if your content is exceptional.